google-research/deeplab2/g3doc/setup/kitti_step.md

      +-- val
 ```

-DeepLab2 requires the dataset to be converted to TfRecords for efficient reading
+DeepLab2 requires the dataset to be converted to TFRecords for efficient reading
 and prefetching.
 To create the dataset for training and evaluation, run the
 following command: